clsaiko/fylkir_powers/README.md

 **Request Invasion** - Followers of the Germanic religion may request from the Fylkir that an invasion be permitted on another member of the faith.

-**Request Money** - A member of the Germanic faith may request money from the Fylkirate, in exchange for piety, every three years.
+**Request Money** - A member of the Germanic faith may request money from the Fylkirate, in exchange for piety, every five years.

 ### Startable Event Chains by the Fylkir